 Mexican law regulates the processing of PII in services, applications, and infrastructure in cloud computing.
-That is the external provision of computer services on demand that involves the supply of infrastructure, platform, or software distributed flexibly, using virtual procedures, on resources dynamically shared.
+That is the external provision of computer services on demand that involves the supply of infrastructure, platform, or software distributed in a flexible manner, using virtual procedures, on resources dynamically shared.
 For these purposes, the data controller may resort to cloud computing by general contractual conditions or clauses.